Norwegian Wood

 "The whole thing."

 "Not especially.
 It's just something you do.
-Sleeping with girls that
+Sleeping with girls

 way is not all that much fun."